ClickHouse/ClickHouse/docs/en/getting_started/playground.md

 # ClickHouse Playground {#clickhouse-playground}

-[ClickHouse Playground](https://play.clickhouse.tech?file=welcome) allows people to experiment with ClickHouse by running queries instantly, without setting up their own server or cluster.
+[ClickHouse Playground](https://play.clickhouse.tech?file=welcome) allows people to experiment with ClickHouse by running queries instantly, without setting up their server or cluster.
-Several example datasets are available in Playground as well as sample queries that show ClickHouse features.
+Several example datasets are available in the Playground as well as sample queries that show ClickHouse features.

-The queries are executed as read-only user.
-This implies some limitations:
+The queries are executed as a read-only user.
+It implies some limitations:

 -   DDL queries are not allowed
 -   INSERT queries are not allowed